June / July 2020

 Fishermen bring freshly caught mussels to the harbor.

-Since the school vacations started soon and I expected more tourists, I ended this impressive three and a half week trip and flew back to Switzerland.
+Since the school vacations were to start soon and I expected more tourists, I ended this impressive three and a half week trip and flew back to Switzerland.

 This text is an automatic English translation from the German original by deepl.com